TehFlux/ifcg/ifmapping/README.md

 `scons install prefix=<installation base directory>`

-where <installation base directory> ist the directory where the Ionflux Object Base System should be installed.
+where <installation base directory> ist the directory where IFMapping should be installed.

 ### WARNING